maple tree 2

 The Landscape Committee is excited to extend a warm welcome to Ruppert Landscaping, our new landscape contractor here in Lochmere starting June 1st.
 Ruppert is taking over for BrightView, who have been our landscape partners within Lochmere for 10 years and we are appreciative of their partnership over this time.

-As we gear up for the vibrant days of summer, we couldn't be happier to have Ruppert on board to enhance and beautify our community.
+We couldn't be happier to have Ruppert on board to enhance and beautify our community.
 With their expertise in landscaping and commitment to excellence, Ruppert brings a fresh perspective and a passion for creating stunning outdoor spaces.
 Ruppert Landscape has been an industry-leading provider of commercial landscaping services for almost 50 years.
 The company prides itself on its strong culture, commitment to its employees, unmatched attention to its customers and giving back to the community.

 In addition to their stellar reputation for quality workmanship, Ruppert shares our values of sustainability and environmental stewardship.
 Together, we look forward to not only enhancing the aesthetic appeal of our neighborhood but also contributing to the health and vitality of our local ecosystem.